aroberge/ideas/docs/source/index.rst

 to share your work with others so that they can try it out.

-However, **there is a simpler way:** it is possible to run code with a modified syntax using import hooks.
+However, **there is a simpler way:** it is possible to run code with a modified syntax using import hooks [*or, in some cases as shown later, using a custom codec*.]

 What is an import hook
 ----------------------